Microft has opened a $20 million venue in London to help the UK remain the home of technology innovation in Europe.

 “Microsoft is an excellent corporate citizen and you’re doing so much for start-ups.
 To know you are backing the Charter is just brilliant.
 Thank you very much,”

-“We have a specific problem [with the number of women] in the technology sector, because in general you need science qualifications and girls are attracted to science A-Levels in far lower numbers than boys.
+“We have a specific problem in the technology sector, because in general you need science qualifications and girls are attracted to science A-Levels in far lower numbers than boys.
 We have to change that, but there’s no quick fix.
 The Charter is designed to get girls to look favourably on careers in technology and have the confidence to go for it, as well as boosting digital awareness in schools in ways that girls will be attracted to.”